zer0sense/pandoc_resume/markdown/resume_sa.md

 IT Professional Experience
 ---------
+__Senior System Administrator/ISSO__

+_Galapagos_ Jan 2025 - Present

+## **IT Support and System Administration:**
+- Provided technical support for Military Treatment Facilities (MTF), setting up, maintaining, and troubleshooting video teleconferencing software used for remote medical consultations, command briefings, and administrative coordination.
+Ensured secure and reliable connectivity by configuring software settings, resolving compatibility issues, and training end-users.
+- Managed and optimized automated call distribution systems, configuring call routing protocols and monitoring system performance to improve response times and enhance the efficiency of medical support operations.
+Implemented workflow enhancements that reduced call wait times and improved overall communication between healthcare providers and patients.
+- Installed, configured, and secured Windows desktop environments, enforcing security policies, managing Group Policy Objects (GPOs), and ensuring compliance with Defense Health Agency (DHA) security standards.
+Hardened operating system settings, deployed security patches, and maintained endpoint protection solutions to safeguard against vulnerabilities.
+- Diagnosed and resolved PC hardware issues, including troubleshooting motherboard failures, replacing faulty memory and storage devices, and optimizing system performance.
+Performed hardware upgrades and preventive maintenance to extend the lifecycle of IT assets and minimize downtime.
+- Configured and maintained routers and switches, establishing secure and reliable network connectivity across multiple locations.
+Implemented VLANs, configured firewall rules, and optimized Quality of Service (QoS) settings to prioritize mission-critical applications and maintain network integrity.
+- Assisted in troubleshooting complex IT infrastructure issues, analyzing system logs, diagnosing network latency problems, and coordinating with higher-tier support teams to resolve persistent technical challenges.
+Leveraged diagnostic tools and security monitoring solutions to proactively identify and mitigate risks.
+- Developed and implemented business continuity and disaster recovery plans, ensuring operational resilience in the event of system failures, cyber incidents, or natural disasters.
+Designed and tested backup strategies, failover procedures, and emergency response protocols to minimize disruptions and protect critical healthcare data.
+- Performed key Information System Security functions, conducting vulnerability assessments, applying security patches, and implementing risk mitigation strategies to ensure compliance with HIPAA, NIST, and DoD cybersecurity standards.
+Regularly reviewed system access controls, conducted security audits, and provided user training on cyber hygiene best practices.
+- Provided 24/7 on-call IT support, responding to urgent system issues, network outages, and security incidents to maintain continuous healthcare operations.
+Worked closely with medical and IT teams to troubleshoot application failures, restore access to critical systems, and ensure the availability of electronic health records (EHR) for patient care.

 __Korea Site Manager__

-_Leidos_ May 2016 - Present
+_Leidos_ May 2016 - Dec 2024

+# **Korea Site Manager**
+**Leidos** | May 2016 - Dec 2024

-* **Managed Data Center Migration:**
+## **Managed Data Center Migration:**
 - Orchestrated the seamless migration of electronic health records server stack and SAN to a new data center location, ensuring uninterrupted operations.
 - Coordinated travel logistics and access control for system engineers, facilitating a smooth transition.
 - Collaborated closely with customers to understand timeline requirements and logistical needs, ensuring proper handling of PHI removable media during server relocation.
 - Sanitized and disposed of electronic media and server hardware containing PHI.

+## **Cybersecurity and Systems Administration:**
+- Secured and maintained WAN/LAN infrastructure, supported the configuring and managing routers, switches, and VPNs to ensure encrypted communications, prevent unauthorized access, and mitigate network threats during the MEDCOI migration.
+- Administered and hardened Windows Server environments, configuring system settings, enforcing security policies, and managing user access controls.
+- Administered and maintained Windows operating systems, managing configurations, enforcing security policies, applying updates, and mitigating vulnerabilities to ensure stability, security, and compliance.
+- Provided technical support and administration for VMware vSphere and server/application virtualization, ensuring secure, isolated environments while troubleshooting performance issues and minimizing attack surfaces.
+- Implemented role-based access controls (RBAC) to enhance system security and enforce least privilege principles.
+- Monitored and analyzed system logs and network traffic for anomalies, proactively identifying potential security threats and mitigating risks.
+- Conducted vulnerability assessments and applied security patches to safeguard against known exploits and ensure compliance with industry regulations.
+- Enforced cybersecurity policies and compliance standards such as HIPAA, NIST, and DoD regulations to maintain data integrity and protect sensitive information.

-* **Work Instructions and SOP Enhancement:**
+## **Work Instructions and SOP Enhancement:**
 - Overhauled outdated work instructions and standard operating procedures, enhancing local site reference materials and training resources.
 - Personally selected to review and improve enterprise-level work instructions and SOPs across global contract coverage areas, ensuring consistency and effectiveness.

-* **Personnel Management and Operations Oversight:**
+## **Personnel Management and Operations Oversight:**
 - Led personnel, operations, and customer relations for all medical facilities in the Republic of Korea, overseeing a team of 7 individuals.
 - Provided guidance and support to ensure operational efficiency and excellence in customer service delivery.

-* **Technical Administration and System Monitoring:**
+## **Technical Administration and System Monitoring:**
 - Administered system backups and monitored performance, ensuring reliability and availability of the electronic health record database supporting 1300 users.
 - Implemented role-based access controls and conducted regular audits to maintain data security and compliance standards.

-* **Troubleshooting and Issue Resolution:**
+## **Troubleshooting and Issue Resolution:**
 - Resolved application misconfigurations promptly, restoring access to electronic health records for 1300 users and minimizing impact on patient care and revenue loss.
 - Provided comprehensive customer support, diagnosing and resolving PC, printer, network, software, and database access issues, closing 2000 trouble tickets in a single year.

-* **Cybersecurity and Compliance Leadership:**
+## **Cybersecurity and Compliance Leadership:**
 - Contributed to cyber awareness training and mitigated potential PHI/PII leakage risks, averting costly HIPAA violation fines.
 - Maintained impeccable compliance with data classification standards and HIPAA regulations, ensuring secure storage and transmission of sensitive documents.

-* **Instrumental Technical Support:**
+## **Instrumental Technical Support:**
 - Played a vital role in integrating proprietary lab instruments with the electronic health record database, facilitating continuous patient care and enhancing productivity.
 - Coordinated efforts to establish communication for new lab testing instruments during hospital relocation, ensuring accurate and reliable testing for over 30k patients.

 __CYBER SECURITY ENGINEER__

-_Root Access Protection_ June 2021 - Present
+_Root Access Protection_ June 2021 - Dec 2022

 * **Strategic Performance Evaluation:**
   - Led the development and prioritization of Key Performance Indicators (KPIs), reporting, and metrics to evaluate the efficiency and performance of IT operations at Root Access Productions and its subsidiaries.